China Is Quickly Switching From Pirating To Streaming - Slashdot

 The costs are lower, but so are the revenues and profits.
 Most creative content isn't produced in big, high profile arenas like Hollywood, and the organisations producing it often aren't working on a scale where Hollywood Accounting tricks are relevant.

 Most customers understand the difference between fixed and variable costs, but many believe that when the marginal costs are near zero, the product should be priced lower than when the same product has marginal costs that are much higher.
-Suppliers of course believe that pricing should
+Suppliers of course believe that pricing should reflect what the market can bear.
+Therein lies the dilemma.

+If demand can be increased by reducing price such that more profit can be made, suppliers would be better off.
+Unfortunately many suppliers are afraid of upsetting existing markets by changing strategies.
+And of course some take the alternative tactic and increase price (and profit) per unit [cough] Apple [cough] while reducing overall demand for a product.
+This, however, makes very little sense in a market with near zero marginal cost unless you have totally inelastic demand.

 Re: (Score:2)